kidzik/kidzinski.com/content/project/deep-learning.md

 date = "2016-04-27"

 # Project title.
-title = "Learning how to walk"
+title = "Learning how to run (NIPS)"

 # Project summary to display on homepage.
-summary = "Neuromuscular virtual environments to better understand human movement"
+summary = "My neuromuscular environments for analyzing motor control.
+Accepted as an official NIPS challenge in 2017"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "mini-headers/l2r.jpg"